Take the Stairs Campaign

 Contact Eco-Opportunity by email: email@example.com

-Want to know where the closest or furthest stairs are?
+Want to know where the stairs are located?

-Over the years, we’ve had people participate in this competition and come to our team, or coworkers and say, “where are the stairs in my building?” or “I didn’t even know there were stairs there!”.
+Over the years, we’ve had many campaign participants come to our team, or coworkers and say, “where are the stairs in my building?” or “I didn’t even know there were stairs there!”
 We’ve done some work to lay out a campus map highlighting where all the main stairwells are located.
 Click here for a larger PDF, and feel free to share with others, or even print it for your stairwell!